WillAdams/gcodepreview/README.md

     (the horizontal version will be developed presently)

  Note for G-code generation that it is up to the user to implement Depth per Pass so as to not take a single full-depth pass.
+Working from a DXF of course allows one to off-load such considerations to a specialized CAM tool.